 Keep in mind that only having friends like your page is a narrow demographic, as those people already know you.
-The best likes are from people in your target demographic who don't know your company exists, and the best way to get these kinds of likes is through Facebook's paid ads (which we can handle for you).
+The best likes are from people in your target demographic who do NOT know your company exists, and the best way to get these kinds of likes is through Facebook's paid ads (which I can handle for you).
 Facebook ads and boosted posts can be seen by thousands of Facebook users in a variety of demographics you choose, such as number of miles from a zip code, age, home ownership, type and value of home, interests, income, etc. If you make the ads and boosted posts interesting to users, they are more likely to "like" your page.

 The first thing to do is a "whois" check, which will show you who the registrant (legal owner of the domain name), administrative and technical contacts are.
 Since this is public information, there are many websites where you can check this, along with the domain's creation and expiration dates.
-The best ones I've found are netsol.com/whois, who.godaddy.com, and whois.domaintools.com.
+The best ones I've found are www.netsol.com/whois, who.godaddy.com, and whois.domaintools.com.
 Just enter your domain name, including the "com" or "net" at the end, and click the "Search" button.

 In the search results, look for the Registrant information.
 If it's you, that's good news.
 Check to see who the registrar is (the website where your domain name is hosted, such as GoDaddy, Register.com, eNom, etc.).
 This is found at the top of the whois results, after "Registrar WHOIS Server" and "Registrar URL".
 Go to that website, and enter the Registrant or Admin email shown in the whois info.
 If you remember your password, you should be able to access your account; if not, you may be able to do a password reset if you still have access to that email address.